rhysmoggs/ms3-final-cocktails/TESTING.md

 <img src="cocktails/documentation/screenshots/edit-cocktails-w3.png">

-The following errors occurred due to an oversight during the develoment period.
-Each addition of an input created a duplicated ID along with it.
+The following errors occurred on both the add_cocktail.html and edit_cocktail.html pages.
+These were due to an oversight during the develoment period.
+Each addition of an input also created a duplicated id.
+This was resolved on the add_cocktail.html page with some guidence from mentor Antonio Rodriguez by creating a counter for an id element, and then attaching that counter to a prefixed id, giving an unique number, and thus id to each input.
+The edit_cocktails.html errors remain.

 categories.html